It’s official. We’re slogging our way through the worst flu season we’ve had in the United States for years.

-- You feel miserable
+- They make you feel miserable

+Cold or flu?
 Know your common cold symptoms

 Let’s start with symptoms of the common cold:

+Cold or flu?
 Know your typical flu symptoms

 - Flu symptoms usually appear fast and hit hard within less than a day.